 1 c lemon juice

 Salt to taste (about 1 tbsp)

 Prepare the parsley but washing, spinning dry and draining on paper towels for a few hours.
 Once the parsley is properly dried, mince finely.

 Cook the quinoa in 2.5 c of water.
 Once the water comes to a boil, cover and reduce to the lowest setting until all the water is absorbed.

 Combine all the ingredients up until the lemon juice in a large mixing bowl.

-Just before serving, add the lemon juice and olive oil.
+About 5-10 minutes before serving, add the lemon juice and olive oil.
 Then add the salt 1/2 tbsp at a time.
 Thoroughly mix before tasting and add more salt if necessary.